smuellerDD/jitterentropy-library/tests/raw-entropy/README.md

 # Approach to Solve Insufficient Entropy

-In case your entropy assessment shows that insufficient entropy is present (e.g. by showing that the measured entropy rate is less than 1/3), you can perform a search whether different memory access values gives better entropy.
+The Jitter RNG does not need any specific configurations or settings.
+However, in case your entropy assessment shows that insufficient entropy is present (e.g. by showing that the measured entropy rate is less than 1/3), you can perform a search whether different memory access values gives better entropy.